zzeni/flowers/README.md

 Before you can start your back-end app, first your need to install the _gem dependencies_ and set-up the sqlite database:

 ```
-# install the package control manager
+# install the package control manager (may require super user privileges)-
 gem install bundler
 # install project dependencies
 cd flowers